wderdari/Distributed-Auction-System/README.md

 # Distributed Auctioning System

 This project implements a distributed auctioning system using Java Remote Method Invocation (RMI).
 Clients can both place items on auction as well as buy items with a user registration process in place for authentication.
-Fault tolerance is also present in this project with active replication used to ensure the system operates with only one server present.
+Fault tolerance is also present in this project with active server replication used to ensure the system operates with only one server present.

 ## Getting Started